landelare/landelare.github.io/_posts/2022-05-03-better-ue_log-2.md

 **Update: UE_LOGFMT fixes most of the issues with UE_LOG.
 These techniques can still be useful if you want something more comfortable to use.**

+I have also published a [sample library](https://github.com/landelare/llog) that implements some of the ideas presented by this series.

 ---